Stinging Nettles!

 It would not be accurate to say that we grow stinging nettles (Urtica dioica), because they grow themselves.
 This ancient herb of European lore is the most invasive herb you will ever love or hate, except for perhaps mint.
 A distant mint relative, stinging nettles probably developed their stinging hairs to discourage feeding by animals.
 Animals don't like to eat plants that make their mouths burn for hours afterward.

-Those are plenty of benefits for a plant that grows itself, but allowing stinging nettles anywhere near your garden comes with several serious responsibilities.
+Those are plenty of benefits to growing stinging nettles, but allowing the plants to grow near your garden comes with several serious responsibilities.

 •You must control reseeding.
-In late summer, dress in long pants and a long-sleeved shirt and cut the towering 6-foot tall stems down with a scythe or a swing blade.
-If you don’t, you will get a painful surprise when you discover that some of your spring weeds are stinging nettles.
+In late summer, dress in long pants and a long-sleeved shirt and cut down the towering 6-foot tall stems with a scythe or a swing blade.
+If you don’t cut the plants back, you find yourself growing stinging nettles by accident when they pop up as weeds in your garden.

 •You must pull stragglers.
-Several times from spring to fall, the gloves must go on to pull up plants that appear where they are not wanted.
+Several times from spring to fall, the gloves must go on to pull up stinging nettle plants that appear where they are not wanted.
 The pulled stems with roots attached can be composted, where they will enrich the mix with both nitrogen and silicon.
-To be on the safe side, I let pulled plants dry in the sun for a couple of days before I consider them dead enough to compost.
+To be on the safe side, I let pulled plants dry in the sun for a couple of days before I compost then.

 •No kids allowed.
 Our nettles are tucked away in obscure corners where innocent visitors are not likely to be stung, but we still watch children to make sure they stay in the safe zone.
 But some folks have strange ideas.
 Two years ago, a beautiful young woman who had found The Goddess in stinging nettles came to pick bare-handed, and wanted her kids to pick, too.
 What was she thinking?
 The kids and I made peppermint tea while their mother tingled in the nettles.